 Eventually, in the 1960s, the academy begrudgingly allowed some science fiction to be taught, but almost exclusively from male writers, and fantasy was still disdained.
 While many science fiction and some sci-fi fantasy anthologies are published by textbook publishers, no fantasy anthologies are.

 A few years ago, I was attending a session on teaching creative writing at AWP (the Associated Writers and Writing Program conference – one of the largest of its kind in the US).
 Teachers were saying they routinely forbid their students from writing “genre fiction.”
 They bewailed the fact that student writers of science fiction and fantasy wanted to spend a lot of time on “world building,” as if this was somehow an inferior pursuit to character building, which is one of the core criteria of literary fiction.

 My contention that what makes fiction good or bad literature has nothing to do with genre (including regionalism, romance, westerns, as well as science fiction and fantasy).
 It has nothing to do with whether or not life is portrayed as “real” or “fantastical.”
 After all, the tension between what is real and what is unreal is inherent in “real life.”
 Some good fantastical literature can be recognized by how well it employs that inherent tension, such as the work of Karen Russell an Aimee Bender.
 I allow my students to write whatever they want to write, and I encourage experimentation, but inevitably, the question arises, what is good literature and how do we steer our students toward it?

-The more a writer resorts to clichés and truisms, the less their fiction reflects the complexity, beauty and surprising contradictions of life.
 This doesn’t mean that all literary fiction need be dense.
 There’s beauty in a great plot.